 Woven Code: The Urangi approach to crafting or mending code for mechanisms such as Luminar and Clatterjacks is an idiosyncratic one, making it difficult for others such as Mechanists and Sige to modify or hijack.

-Mechanics: For each level in this ability the Urangi can increase the difficulty of Intellect + Technology checks to alter the machine by 2.
+Mechanics: For each level in this ability the Urangi can increase the difficulty of Intellect + Technology checks to alter a machine by 2.

 Rootkit: The Urangi can modify certain relics like Clatterjacks and Luminar to record and keep information on the user and even transmit it back to the Urangi’s own devices, creating a covert eavesdropping device.

-Cryptcode: The Urangi can fully encrypt the code for a device making it nearly impossible to modify or alter it without the Urangi’s consent.
-(Trans-Sophonts and Master Sige can challenge this ability if they have the relevant ability of their own.)
+Cryptcode: The Urangi can fully encrypt the code for a device making it nearly impossible to use, modify, or alter it without the Urangi’s consent.
+(Trans-Sophonts and other Tech classes can challenge this ability if they have the relevant ability of their own.)

-Echo of the Urul: The Urangi is not targeted by First Age technology as others might be and can pass through traps, doors, and defenses without triggering them.
+Echo of the Urul: The Urangi is not targeted by First Age technology as others might be and can pass through traps, doors, and other passive defensive mechanisms without triggering them.
 Though this protection does seem contingent on the Urangi’s good behaviour, even when such technology does engage the Urangi it operates less efficiently.

 Talk to Walls: Not all Urul Ruins are those of the Sige; some were built by Shapers, Shifters, Singers, or federations of the various groups, using occult or unusual techniques and technologies.
 The Urangi can gain access to these more arcane or organic buildings using this ability.